shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 ## code/replication.py

 Eskimez et al. released pre-trained models and the generation script with the express aim of promoting scientific reproducibility; however the tools for achieving this were not included.
 The [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py) is an attempt to fill this gap.
+### Differences and Interpretations of the original paper
+#### Face Landmark Identity Removal
+Eskimez et al. noted that even after applying [procrustes analysis](https://link.springer.com/article/10.1007/BF02291478), there was still a significant correlation between the aligned landmarks and the facial characteristics of the individual speaker.
+The goal is to minimize these so that the neural network can learn the relationship between speech and facial landmarks regardless of the speaker's identity.
+Eskimez et al. select a reference frame with a closed mouth and then calculate the differences between this and the corresponding landmarks in the resulting from procrustes analysis.
+This reference is calculated based on the distance between the upper and lower lip coordinates.
+However this simple calculation can result in reference frames which are far from average such as a frame where the speak has pursed lips.

+In order to avoid this problem, the calculation was [enhanced](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py#L183) to exclude frames where the mouth is unusually wide or narrow.

+Next a template face is calculated based the average of all the closed mouth references measured across all identities.
+The differences between each frame and the selected reference frame for the particular speaker are calculated and added to the template face.

 ### class Video:
 manages frame extraction and video manipulation using [FFmpeg](https://www.ffmpeg.org/)